-This stormwater project provides treatment for a 1,242 acre watershed of urban and commercially developed land.
+This recently completed stormwater project provides treatment for an 1,242 acre watershed of urban and commercially developed land.
 This project implements numerous BMPs (Best Management Practices) to improve the water quality of stormwater runoff that discharges into the Indian River Lagoon.
 These BMP’s consist of:

 (1) Expansion of an existing 17 acre stormwater treatment lake.
 The water surface area of the existing lake was increased by 6.7 acre;

 (2) Construction of a new outfall structure to increase residence time in the lake reducing the impact of the run off from a given rainfall event;